rce-incorporated/Fiu/README.md

 `errorHandling` - Error handling by the VM for line information and opcode information
 `generalizedIteration` - Use generalized iteration in the VM
 `staticEnvironment` - Table of globals for option `useImportConstants`
 `useImportConstants` - Boolean to indicate if fiu should optimize `GETIMPORT` using `staticEnvironment`
+`decodeOp` - Function that passes an `op` argument, which is the instruction number and can be processed for any encoded bytecode

 ### Vector constant support